razorrusty/templ8/README.md

 $keywords = array('THISKEYWORD' => 'This value will be displayed');
 ```

-THISKEYWORD will be usable in your HTML file as [TPL8_THISKEYWORD]
+THISKEYWORD will be usable in your HTML file as [TPL8_THISKEYWORD].

 ### Split the template
 Splitting the template involves splitting the HTML markup into an upper and lower portion using the [TPL8_SPLIT] keyword.
-Typically you would put this keyword where you want to put the content, then output the upper template, your content and then the lower template
+Typically you would put this keyword where you want to put the content, then output the upper template, your content and then the lower template.

 #### Automatically
 You can split the template by specifying $split = true in the constructor.